hackerembassy/hackerembassy-tg-bot/README.md

 -   The ability to send sounds and text messages to the speakers in the space
 -   Generating space attendance stats with infographics
 -   Waking up, shutting down and probing internal devices
+-   Integration with Stable Diffusion (local) and GPT-3.5 Turbo
+-   Topics and Subscriptions for a DM newsletter
 -   Antispam in our public chats
+-   English and Russian languages

 An sqlite database is used to store data in the file ./data/db/data.db.
 Test file with the correct schema ./data/sample.db.